haskell-mafia/loom/README.md

 This will include all their components/sass files as if they were directly referenced by _this_ project, and will be visible in the generated site.

+Javascript and Purescript files inside components will be automatically discovered and added to a `main` bundle.
+Users can also specify custom JS bundles.
+An example `first` bundle is provided below.

 Javascript dependencies can be sourced from the NPM registry, but we require the SHA1 hash of each dependencys source tarball alongside its version tag.
-This will be validated on fetch to prevent unexpected upstream changes.
+This will be validated on fetch to catch unexpected upstream changes.
 Dependency tarballs will be cached in `$HOME/.loom`.

 Javascript and Purescript dependencies can also be sourced from Github